AI and the Legal Profession

 Building the Data-Driven Law Firm

-Author(s): David Curle, Shilpa Bhandarkar, Doug Donahue, Phil Burdon, David Fisher, Joanne Frears, Silvia Bauer, Yolanda Cartusciello, Jaap Bosman, Paul Brook, Tom Spence, Mori Kabiri
+Author(s): David Curle, Shilpa Bhandarkar, Doug Donahue, Phil Burdon, Joanne Frears, Silvia Bauer, Yolanda Cartusciello, Jaap Bosman, Paul Brook, Tom Spence, Mori Kabiri

 Consulting editor(s): Alex Davies